dsatizabal/cpuy-alu/README.md

 ## Operation:

-If the *rst* signal is driven high for at least one clock cycle the ALU is resetted in a way that the result (*result_l* and *result_h* registers) are set to zero and also the threee flags, *carry, zero, sign* are set to low.
+If the *rst* signal is driven high for at least one clock cycle the ALU is resetted in a way that the result (*result_l* and *result_h* registers) are set to zero, also the threee flags: *carry, zero, sign* are set to low.

 If the *enable* signal is set to low the ALU won't perform any operation other than reset, so it can be somehow considered as isolated from the external system.